 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 When you think of seaweed, do you only imagine a sushi wrapper?
 Kelp, a large type of seaweed, is bursting with benefits that prove we should be eating it beyond that California roll.
 In fact, kelp is already in a ton of things we use on a daily basis — from toothpaste to ice cream.

 Kelp grows in shallow oceans (in areas called kelp forests) and can reach great heights — up to 250 feet, to be exact.
-There are about 30 different varieties of this ancient seaweed, the most common being giant kelp, bongo kelp, and kombu — which accounts for 21 percent of Japanese meals and is suggested as a reason for their above-average life span.
+There are about 30 different varieties of this ancient seaweed, the most common being giant kelp, bongo kelp, and kombu — which accounts for

 Now we all have to recognize the many great health benefits of this mighty sea veggie, from its cancer-fighting properties to the role it plays in balancing hormones.

 Kelp isn’t only a nutrient-dense food that’s low in fat and calories.
 Some studies have suggested that kelp may also have a powerful effect on weight loss and obesity, although consistent findings are lacking.
 The natural fiber alginate found in kelp acts as a fat blocker, stopping the absorption of fat in the gut.
 Kelp is also a fantastic source of vitamins and nutrients, including: